nhecht/blueprints-learn.en/help/blueprints/customer-journeys/campaign-v8.md

 ### Application server and real-time messaging server

-* The Adobe Campaign Client Console is required to interact and use the Campaign v8 software.
+* The Adobe [!DNL Campaign] Client Console is required to interact and use the [!DNL Campaign] v8 software.
 It is a windows based client and uses standard internet protocols (SOAP, HTTP, etc.).
 Ensure you have the necessary permissions enabled in your org to distribute, install and run software

 * IP address allow-listing:
   * Identify the IP ranges that all users leverage during access to the client console.
   * Identity which enterprise systems are allowed to talk to the Real-Time messaging server and ensure they have a statically assigned IP or range that you can allow-list.
   * This can be setup and controlled via the Campaign Control Panel.
 * sFTP key management:
   * Have SSH public keys available to use with the Campaign provided sFTP.
 This can be setup and controlled via the Campaign Control Panel.

 ### Email